Mental Training - Focus for Soccer Players

 Yoga.
 Despite what you might think, yoga is not just for new age or hippie types or non-athletes; see Roy Keane.
 Yes, that Roy Kenae, the one who isn't afraid of getting stuck in on the tackle.
 Yoga is a beautiful practice that gives you peace of mind and strengthens your body, helps move blood and oxygen to parts of your body that might be missing out due to your lifestyle, and helps with flexibility, strength, posture and digestion (ridding the body of toxins).
 Find your local yoga school or instructor and give it a genuine try.

 Meditation.
 Concentrate on just breathing in, taking deep breaths from your diaphragm, and then exhale slowly.
 Choose a quiet, relaxing place to sit.
 As you get more comfortable, close your eyes.
 Perhaps you want some music on in the background.
 Sit with your back straight to enhance the movement of your breath.
 Allow thoughts to enter and exit your mind and maintain focus on your breathing to reach a relaxed state.
-Landon Donovan regularly practices meditation to get prepared for the next game.
+La Galaxy forward Landon Donovan practices meditation and says that he went to a therapist to help him understand himself better - and it all helped his game.